 All water plans require an assessment of future water needs that determine the timing and sizing of new potential demand-side management and water supply options.
-Austin's core water supply includes run of river rights to water from the Colorado River backed up by a contract with the Lower Colorado River Authority (LCRA) for stored water primarily from the Highland Lakes.
+Austin's core water supply includes run of river rights to water from the Colorado River backed up by a contract with the Lower Colorado River Authority for stored water primarily from the Highland Lakes.
 Analysis of this core water supply provides the basis from which the Water Forward needs assessment was developed.
 In times of drought, lake storage levels can drop significantly.
 When storage volumes in the Highland Lakes reach certain triggers, customers who have firm water1 contracts such as the City of Austin implement drought contingency plans, which include mandatory restrictions on certain types of water usage.
-For example, in the City of Austin Drought Contingency Plan, Stage 1 water restrictions are imposed when combined storage levels in Lakes Travis and Buchanan are below 1,400,000 AF, Stage 2 water restrictions are imposed when combined storage levels are below 900,000 AF, Stage 3 is triggered below 600,000 AF, and Stage 4 is triggered at the discretion of the City Manager.
+For example, in the City of Austin Drought Contingency Plan, Stage 1 water restrictions are imposed when combined storage levels in Lakes Travis and Buchanan are below 1,400,000 acre-feet, Stage 2 water restrictions are imposed when combined storage levels are below 900,000 acre-feet, Stage 3 is triggered below 600,000 acre-feet, and Stage 4 is triggered at the discretion of the City Manager.

 These City of Austin and other firm customer water restrictions are implemented to stretch out water supplies and help to mitigate falling storage levels during droughts.
 Even with drought contingency plan implementation on the part of many firm customers, combined lake levels can still drop.
 In modeling for Water Forward, considering long-term future demand and climate change impacts, all of the water in the lakes is used in certain modeled scenarios such that no stored water would be available.
 This occurs as early as 2070 in some hydrologic scenarios.
-While AW would still have access to run of the river water if available, without stored water there would be drastic impacts to AW's customers in terms of health and safety, economy and overall quality of life.
+While Austin Water (AW) would still have access to run of the river water if available, without stored water there would be drastic impacts to AW's customers in terms of health and safety, economy and overall quality of life.
 While both the Lower Colorado River Authority and the City are looking at ways to address future water supply issues, one of the goals of the Water Forward plan is to manage this type of risk.

 For the purposes of developing Austin's Integrated Water Resource Plan, it was necessary to conduct an analysis to define and quantify the identified water needs.
 A preliminary needs analysis was conducted to develop an initial understanding the magnitude of the needs.
-This preliminary needs analysis provided valuable information to ensure that, when combined into portfolios, the magnitude of selected demand
+This preliminary needs analysis provided valuable information to ensure that, when combined into portfolios, the magnitude of selected demand management and water supply options would be sufficient to meet the identified needs.
+Through the process of developing and evaluating portfolios, the preliminary needs analysis was later refined to categorize water need quantities, referred to as Type 1, 2, and 3 needs, in various portfolio configurations.